c0mmando/Hack-Liberty-Resources/README.md

 - [awesome-cybersecurity-blueteam](https://git.hackliberty.org/Awesome-Mirrors/awesome-cybersecurity-blueteam) - a curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams
 - [awesome-cyber-skills](https://git.hackliberty.org/Awesome-Mirrors/awesome-cyber-skills) - a curated list of hacking environments where you can train your cyber skills legally and safely
 - [awesome-embedded-and-iot-security](https://git.hackliberty.org/Awesome-Mirrors/awesome-embedded-and-iot-security) - a curated list of awesome embedded and IoT security resources
-- [awesome-flipperzero](https://git.hackliberty.org/Awesome-Mirrors/awesome-flipperzero) - a collection of awesome resources for the Flipper Zero device
 - [awesome-fuzzing](https://git.hackliberty.org/Awesome-Mirrors/Awesome-Fuzzing) - a curated list of fuzzing resources
 - [awesome-honeypots](https://git.hackliberty.org/Awesome-Mirrors/awesome-honeypots) - an awesome list of honeypot resources
 - [awesome-incident-response](https://git.hackliberty.org/Awesome-Mirrors/awesome-incident-response) - a curated list of tools for incident response